sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Target Endpoint:

 : A target endpoint is a specific SACM Role.
+A target endpoint is an "endpoint under assessment" (even if it is not actively under assessment at all times) or an "endpoint of interest".
 An endpoint that takes on the target endpoint role either contains no SACM component or contains an internal SACM component.
-A target endpoint is an "endpoint under assessment" (even if it is not actively under assessment at all times).
-If an endpoint takes on both the role of target endpoint and _Not A Target Endpoint_ [TBD] it is not a Target Endpoint.
+If an endpoint takes on both the role of target endpoint and excluded endpoint it is not a target endpoint.

 : A target endpoint is similar to a device that is a Target of Evaluation (TOE) as defined in Common Criteria.